JavierCantoH/react-restaurant-tec-finalProject-DB/README.md

  Download the project.\
  In your terminal enter to MySQL with your root user and password: mysql -u root -p or if you create a new user for de DB, grant all privileges to the new user.\
  Follow the mysql_script.sql to create the Db an the tables.\
- Inside /server/index.js change mysql credentials (user and password).\
+ Inside /server/index_server.js change mysql credentials (user and password).\
  \
+ -OPEN 2 TERMINALS.\

-    -Move to the project directory in your terminal.\
+ -In the fisrt one, Move to the project directory in your terminal.\
+    -Move inside server directory in your terminal.\
     Type:\
     yarn install\
-    -Move inside server directory in your terminal.\
+    After that type: \
     node index_server.js \
     You should see the next messages: \
     Express server is running on port 3001 \
     Mongodb connection established successfully \
-    -Move inside client directory in your terminal.\
+    -In the second terminal, Move inside client directory in your terminal.\
+    Type:\
+    yarn install\
+    After that type: \
-    yarn start
+    yarn start \
+    BOTH (SERVER AND CLIENT) MOST BE RUNNING TO DEPLOY DE APP\